|

 Xiaoyue Li

-M.S.
-Student Xiaoyue is a graduate student in the Environment Science program with a concentration in Natural Resources in the Department of Agricultural and Environmental Sciences at Tennessee State University.
-She is currently working on the research project of "The Benefits of Urban Forestry to Mitigate the Effects of Climate Change in the Southern United States'.
-Xiaoyue holds two bachelor’s degrees in Urban Management and Landscape Architecture from Shandong Agricultural University, and a master’s degree in Administration Management (public policy) from Nanjing Agricultural University.
+Ph.D.
+Student Xiaoyue is a Ph.D. student in the Department of Environmental Sciences at Tennessee State University who has completed her M.S. in Environment Science at Tennessee State University recently.
+She is currently working to explore the cooling effects of urban forests in the Southern United States.
 Prior to joining TSU, she worked with the Food and Agriculture Organization (FAO) of the United Nations in Rome, Italy and China Biodiversity Conservation and Green Development Foundation in Beijing, China. |